dashpay/docs/wallets/dashcore/privatesend-instantsend.rst

 privatesend.32472/>`_ on the confidence an adversary may have when attempting to guess the source of a PrivateSend transaction.
-For this reason, the recommended (and default) number of rounds of PrivateSend mixing is set to four.
+For this reason, the recommended (and default) number of rounds of PrivateSend mixing is set to four, and some inputs may be mixed by additional rounds to further improve privacy.

 You can read more about PrivateSend theory and processes :ref:`here
 <privatesend>`.